LeakyAbstractions/blog/blog/_posts/2015-07-21-hello-world.md

 ---
 title: Hello world!
-date: 2015-07-21 20:30:00
-modified: 2015-07-27 20:25:00
 tags:
+  - meta
+  - hello-world
   - programming
-  - hello-world
   - c
 image:
   feature: hello-world.jpg
 badge: globe
 ---

-Hello internet!
-I found out about Jekyll and just created this blog.
+I found out about [Jekyll](http://jekyllrb.com/) and just created this blog.
 This is the mandatory *hello world* post.

-Hopefully I will be writing soon about programming languages, compilers, interpreters, virtual machines and software engineering in general.
+I don't atually know what kind of content I will publish here... hopefully soon I will be writing soon about programming languages, compilers, interpreters, virtual machines and software engineering in general.
+I might even post stuff about other interesting topics such as: video games, music, books, art or Japan.

 Just don't expect me to write too often.

 {% highlight c %}